Orange County Sheriff's Department: Orange County Sheriff's Department Explorer Post 449

 In November 1959, Orange County Sheriff James A. Musick wanted "young men," who desired exposure in the field of law enforcement to be afforded the opportunity to do so.
 In a newspaper article he stated, "We organized the group after we found that other special interest Explorer Posts were taking our best young men from our high schools.
 We decided, rather than take what was left over after other fields of endeavor took the best, that we should start training young men of high school age now for a career in law enforcement."

 Thus, the first Law Enforcement Exploring Post in the nation was established.
 Its purposes were, "To train young men of today for the future that awaits them in the law enforcement field of tomorrow.
 To stimulate young men's interest in law enforcement practices, the code of ethics, and the fine qualities of citizenship which are expected, to briefly explore all phases of law enforcement and to be a definite approach to juvenile decency."
 Post 449 began with twenty-eight explorers in Santa Ana who had to meet the qualifications of being "between 14 and 21, must maintain a "B" average in school, have a clean record, be of outstanding citizenship in their community and have a general reputation beyond reproach."

-In 1973, after fifteen years of only young men being allowed in the Exploring program, Boy Scouts of America allowed young women to explore careers in law enforcement through membership in a Explorer Program.
+In 1973, after fifteen years of only young men being allowed in the Exploring program, Boy Scouts of America allowed young women to explore careers in law enforcement through membership in an Explorer Program.
 Maintaining the same high standards for qualification and training these young women diversified the Department's Post.

 When the residents of contract cities and the unincorporated county area need help they call the Sheriff's Department; when the Sheriff's Department needs help they call on their Explorers.
 The Orange County Sheriff's Explorer Post supports deputies during road closures caused by natural disasters such as mudslides, floods and forest fires.
 They complete search missions where either missing persons or evidence is sought and are deployed to protect crime scene perimeters.
 This involvement, by the Explorers, allows patrol deputies to be available for calls for service.